Paco Rabanne by Zak Group, United Kingdom28 June,2016

 Paco Rabanne is Spanish designer and French fashion label established in 1966 with a catalogue of ready-to-wear garments, shoes, fragrances and accessories.
 Rather than an interest in the past, Paco Rabanne, who originally trained as an architect, has created strong silhouettes from new materials, and often rejected the spirit and art of the time.

-Paco Rabanne’s creative director Julien Dossena worked with London-based design studio Zak Group to reinterpret and express the essence of the fashion label through a new brand identity system.
-This included a revised logo and monogram, custom typeface, shopping bags, invitations, website, print campaign and art direction.
-The launch of this new brand identity coincided with the opening of the label’s first new shop in ten years.
+Paco Rabanne’s creative director Julien Dossena worked with the London-based design studio Zak Group to reinterpret and express the essence of the fashion label through a new visual identity system, which would coincide with the opening of the label’s first new shop in ten years.
+Zak Group revised logo and monogram, devised a custom typeface and took a new approach to show invitations, lookbooks and bags, campaigns, art direction and website.

 With a history that dates back to 1966, and plenty of international campaigns under its belt, the Paco Rabanne name carries a lot.
 The new logotype, a redrawing of the original 1970s version, does little to get in the way of this legacy, it does, however, correct the spacing issues of the previous version (above) and improves definition through increased stroke contrast (see below).
 Where previously logotype was both technically and optically problematic, this new iteration feels far more considered and practical, even if these changes will go largely unnoticed.